rubensolano2/LLM-LONG-MEMORY/README.md

 ## 🌐 Introduction
 Vera is a context-aware virtual assistant powered by OpenAI's GPT-4 and other advanced technologies.
 Unlike traditional virtual assistants, Vera stores conversations in a Neo4j database and uses this stored data to provide contextually relevant responses.

+## 🐞 Problems to Solve

+### Excessive Information Consumption

+Currently, the code faces a challenge concerning information consumption.
+An excessive amount of information is being gathered during execution, which may be affecting the efficiency and performance of the program.
+The primary task is to review and optimize the use of variables and context handling throughout the code to identify and address context accumulation.

+#### Steps for resolution:

+1. **Variable Review**: Conduct a thorough review of the variables used in the code to understand their role and how they are contributing to information consumption.

+2. **Context Handling Analysis**: Analyze how context is being handled throughout the code, and how this may be contributing to excessive information consumption.

+3. **Optimization**: Implement necessary optimizations to reduce information consumption and improve code efficiency.

+4. **Testing and Validation**: Perform tests to validate that the implemented optimizations have resolved the issue without introducing new problems.

+Any contribution to help resolve this issue is very welcome.
+If you have any suggestions or solutions, feel free to open a [new Issue](https://github.com/your-repo/your-project/issues) or submit a [Pull Request](https://github.com/your-repo/your-project/pulls).

 ## 🎬 Demo
 - 📹 For a live demonstration of how Vera works, check out.